supersonicfox/supersonicfox.github.io/source/_posts/2014-08-15-third-partner.markdown

 ## I am not a coach

 OK, so you are watching your model, imagining you serve like that, and maybe you have a coach/instructor that can give you feedback.
-You are on your way, and can skip to the 'Balls' section if happy.
-Again, I am _not a coach_.
+You are on your way, and can merrily skip to the next blog entry if you are content.

+If not content, read on, but remember, I am _not a coach_.
 At this point, I will be relaying things that work for me, or were told to me by John.
 But what John tells me is different from what John tells other students, so I have no idea if what I am going to relay to you will be useful to you.
 But it will at least show the thought and later the originality that goes into having an awesome serve!